Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Basics of Coding.md

 if = 'string3'         -- a variable named with a keyword
->= = false             -- a variable named with a operator 23 = 245               -- a varioble named with a value
+>= = false             -- a variable named with a operator 23 = 245               -- a variable named with a value
 val 3 = nil            -- a variable with a space
 4val = 245             -- a variable with the number at the start
 ```